ahmedesam2333/Social-Media-REST-API-/README.md

 - **Zod** — Strict schema validation on every request boundary; unknown fields are rejected outright
 - **Password Policy** — Minimum 8 characters; requires uppercase, lowercase, digit, and special character
 - **Phone Validation** — Egyptian numbers only (`010 / 011 / 012 / 015`)
+- **OTP Security** — 6-digit numeric OTPs are bcrypt-hashed before storage and unset from the document after use
+- **JWT Dual-Token** — Separate access and refresh tokens with role-aware signing keys (`Bearer` for users, `System` for admins)
-- **Environment-Aware Error Reporting** — Error stack traces are exposed only in `DEV` mode; production responses reveal no internal details
+- **Environment-Aware Error Reporting** — Stack traces exposed only in `DEV` mode; production responses reveal no internal details

 ---